6 points to consider when purchasing a property

 A strata report provides insight into the financial state of the body corporate as well as proposed strata expenditure, the balance of the sinking fund for property maintenance, defects, insurances, by laws and disputes.

 If you’re interested in purchasing a particular property, request a copy of the contract from the agent and send it to your solicitor or conveyancer for review as early as possible.
 There are often provisions in the contract that require advice or negotiation, such as special conditions, caveats and/or easements, and you’ll need to factor in time to allow this to occur.

-SRM Lawyers can provide you with a comprehensive contract review (free of charge for the first contract) and are happy to answer any questions you may have regarding the conveyancing process.
+SRM Lawyers can provide you with a comprehensive contract review and are happy to answer any questions you may have regarding the conveyancing process.